Your cosmetic surgeon in Marseille, offers hip liposuction

 - Skin irregularities.

-You can reduce certain risks by following the advice and instructions of Dr. Christophe Desouches, a surgeon in Marseille, both before and after your hip liposuction.
+You can reduce some risks by following the advice and instructions of Dr Christophe Desouches, surgeon in Marseille, both before and after your hip liposuction.